Free Books |

 At the funeral three days later, the Human Resources Director noticed that Harold and Ellie were standing near the casket.
 People from within the company would come up and murmer something, but then both Ellie and Harold would shake their heads no. Finally the Human Resources director approached the two and asked what people had been saying to them.

 Ellie answered, "They would say something like, 'What a horrible thing to happen,' and we'd say, 'It was a real trajedy.'"
 Harold then added, "Then they would ask if they could rent that mule, and we'd tell them, 'Nope, he's already rented out for the next year.'"
+This is a rather old joke which we have heard in differing forms, the most common of which is to have a tyrannical mother-in-law in place of the CEO.
+Any dictator will do for that critical part.

-March 28, 1998,KEEPING THE END IN MIND: The Administrator at a large hospital made Stephen Covey's book, The Seven Habits of Highly Effective People required reading for her entire staff.
+The Administrator at a large hospital made Stephen Covey's book, The Seven Habits of Highly Effective People required reading for her entire staff.
 In particular, she told people she wanted them to always bear in mind the "end purpose" of the business, which was to make money.
 "Whenever people do anything, I want them to ask themselves, 'How will I add value to the customer and generate income?'"

 As is the nature of modern hospitals, the Administrator was usually at war with the physicians on staff.
 One physician in particular liked to rebut the Administrator whenever she brought up Stephen Covey by saying, "The end purpose of a hospital is to make people healthy, not make money."